 We’ll spend the morning birding around Nome for the final time, targeting any potential species we might be missing.
 From there we will take an afternoon flight back to Anchorage and pick up our rental vehicle, when we will likely see a few species near the airport and in town like Black-billed Magpie and Northern Raven.
 The remainder of the evening will be spent on dinner and getting comfortable in the hotel for a good night’s rest and recovery after a great time in Nome.

 Today we will be traveling a few hours south to Seward with plenty of birding stops planned along the way.
 First is a morning of birding around the Anchorage area at Westchester Lagoon.
 A few pairs of Red-necked Grebes nest on this good-sized lake, with the possibility of other waterfowl and shorebird species like Hudsonian Godwit, Northern Shoveler, and Greater Scaup.
 Next we will head to another local park for a relaxing stroll that should produce Boreal Chickadee, Two-barred (White-winged) Crossbill, Golden-crowned Sparrow, and many others.
 From here we will continue working south toward Seward with a brief stop in the small town of Whittier.
 In order to access the town we must drive through America’s longest tunnel, just over 2.5 miles (4 kilometers) long, where we will be treated to views of Prince William Sound.
-We will scan the waters for species like Pigeon Guillemot, Glaucous-winged Gull, Harlequin Duck, and Harbor Seal, while enjoying Northwestern Crows scattered around town.
+We will scan the waters for species like Pigeon Guillemot, Glaucous-winged Gull, Harlequin Duck, and Harbor Seal, while enjoying American (Northwestern) Crows scattered around town.
 We’ll then make the rest of the drive to Seward, where we will eat dinner and settle into the hotel for the evening.

 Today is very exciting as we spend most of it on the waters of Resurrection Bay, looking for loads of amazing seabirds and the potential for incredible marine mammals as well.
 The scenery of the bay is simply stunning, with large rock outcroppings scattered throughout and various glaciers in the surrounding mountains.
 We will visit colonies of both Tufted and Horned Puffins as well as Thick-billed and Common Murres.
-In addition a few other alcids are likely, like Ancient Murrelet, Marbled Murrelet, and even the rare Kittlitz’s Murrelet spends time in these waters during the summer.
+In addition, In addition, Red-faced Cormorant and a few other alcids are likely, like Ancient Murrelet, Marbled Murrelet, and even the rare Kittlitz’s Murrelet spends time in these waters during the summer.
 Thousands of Black-legged Kittiwakes enjoy the bay and are always a treat to see in their various plumage states.
 The chance at amazing marine mammals keeps the excitement alive, with Steller Sea Lion and Sea Otter as likely species with the chance at Dall’s Porpoise, Humpback Whale, and even the incredible Orca (Killer Whale)!
 After our time on the boat we will check out a few areas nearby before having dinner in town and settling in for the evening.
 This is also a good time to catch up on rest if needed or do a bit of laundry.

 We start the day birding around the town of Seward, exploring the airport mudflats for species like Mew Gull, Semipalmated Sandpiper, and other shorebirds.
 We’ll also check out the areas surrounding Lowell Point, which hold a small population of Chestnut-backed Chickadee as well as other species like Varied Thrush, Pacific Wren, and Steller’s Jay.
 There is also the chance for a Sea Otter being close to shore or some auk species hanging close to nearby rocks.
 On our way back to Anchorage we’ll make several stops along the famous Potter Marsh Bird Sanctuary as we scan for nesting Arctic Terns, Green-winged Teal, Wilson’s Snipe, and others plus some amazing scenic views.
 We will have dinner in Anchorage before making our way to Wasilla for the night to help give us a head start for the next day.